Wednesday Gatherings (Inquiry)

 Find out more about what makes us Catholic, why we observe certain practices, and why we do what we do.
 At the gatherings, you’ll get the true answers to your questions about Catholicism and also learn more about Jesus, Mary, the saints, Catholic spirituality, and how to pray and grow in wisdom.

 - April 4 (After Easter 2018, Wednesday gatherings are every week once again.)

 - April 25

 During this period, you will also get together with the RCIA director to talk about where you’ve been in your faith journey and where you’d like to be.
 We’ll also go over the RCIA registration form and discuss the different periods in the RCIA process.

 The Rite of Christian Initiation of Adults (RCIA) is the process for becoming a Roman Catholic for anyone who has reached third grade or is older than 8 years old.
-RCIA is the name of the process by which interested persons gradually become members of the Catholic Church.
+Interested persons gradually become members of the Catholic Church through the RCIA process.